How Do I Teach My Kids to Handle Peer Pressure?

 In the last class of the year, I would read 1 Corinthians 15:33 and then invite a member of the class to come up and pull the plastic bag out of a paper sack.

 It never failed—the two bad buddies had really made an impact on the good apple.
-The identity of all three apples had been lost; the bag now contained discolored, mushy apple soup.
+The bag now contained discolored, mushy apple soup.
 This lesson demonstrated how bad company can corrupt and even consume the best young Christian.

 Do not expect your child to have the discernment to choose good friends and withstand peer pressure without your help.
 Training is needed.

-Eight strategies for helping your child deal with peer pressure
+Here are eight suggestions for helping your child deal with peer pressure:

 It is God’s Spirit who gives them the strength to say no to friends and yes to God.
 As Proverbs 29:25 tells us, “The fear of man brings a snare, but he who trusts in the Lord will be exalted.”